react-native-community/discussions-and-proposals/proposals/0000-arraybuffer-support-in-turbomodules.md

 #### Conclusion

-To conclude, supporting only simple function input/output parameters is straightforward, but extending that support to cover all Codegen functionalities across every platform is significantly more complex.
-However, integrating Promises and asynchronous operations may be crucial for supporting binary-heavy use cases.
-This leads to the question:
+Supporting only simple function input/output parameters is straightforward, but extending that support to cover all Codegen functionalities across every platform is significantly more complex.
+However, integrating Promises and asynchronous operations is crucial for supporting binary-heavy use cases.

-> [!IMPORTANT]
-> Should this RFC focus on introducing only the basic and most valuable synchronous support for ArrayBuffer, or should it aim for full coverage of all possible Codegen use cases, including asynchronous operations, despite the higher complexity and the impact on more files (especially on Android)?
+**RFC Scope**: This RFC aims to document the complete feature set and implementation approach for `ArrayBuffer` support across all Codegen use cases, including:

+- Synchronous function parameters (input/output)
+- Asynchronous operations (Promises)
+- Structs and nested objects
+- Events

+The implementation will follow an incremental rollout strategy (see Adoption Strategy section), starting with the highest-value synchronous cases and progressively adding more complex scenarios.
+Each phase will be delivered through focused PRs that can be reviewed and tested independently.

 ## Drawbacks